 Races will consist of either two or three vehicles at a time.
 Each team will run the course 3 times.
 Speed teams with the fastest average time will advance to the championship rounds.
 Championship races will again be timed, and will include the fastest 12 vehicles in the semi-finals, and the fastest 2 vehicles in the final race.
 The championship races will be single elimination races.

 Art cars will not be timed.
 Their objective is to entertain, not to win a speed challenge.
-Art cars will compete based upon creativity and team spirit, including their own championship races.
+Art cars will compete based upon creativity and team spirit.

 Is speed the only objective?
 No, the primary objective is FUN!
 This means fun for the participants and the bystanders.
 Teams may choose to focus on either Art or Speed.
 Designing something outrageous, creative, slow, fast, wacky or wild will add both entertainment and amusement to the race.
 The competition is designed to bring out the competitive instinct in all team members, during the design and construction stages as well as on race day!
 As we tell our kids….please “do your best”!